lvladikov/hue-reporter/README.md

 - **Comprehensive Reporting:** Generates a detailed HTML report of all Hue assets, including lights, groups, sensors, rules, and schedules.
 - **Integrated Summaries:** The main HTML report includes summaries for low-battery devices, unreachable lights, and sensor temperatures for a quick overview.
 - **Interactive HTML Report:** The generated report includes an interactive table of contents and summary links that allow you to jump directly to detailed sections.
-- **Real-time Console Monitor:** Launch a console-based dashboard that periodically refreshes to show recent changes, including newly activated lights, motion detection (this is still **_experimental_**), temperatures, and alerts for unreachable or low-battery devices.
+- **Real-time Console Monitor:** Launch a console-based dashboard that periodically refreshes to show recent changes, including recent device state changes, motion detection, temperatures, and alerts for unreachable or low-battery devices.
 - **Command-Line Interface:** Run tasks directly from the command line (e.g., `-b`, `-r`, `-m`) to bypass the menu, ideal for automation and scheduled tasks.
 - **Flexible Output Formats:** Generate full HTML reports, simple summary HTML files, or raw JSON data files for easy integration with other tools.
 - **Battery Level Reporting:** Quickly identify devices with low batteries, with intelligent de-duplication for motion sensors.